 Different race categories

-B-RACE is a single-stage non-stop self-supported cycling ultramarathon (or shorter: ultra race), which follows a fixed 1200 km asphalt route on roads not closed for traffic (which assumes following all road traffic rules and regulations, including the use of helmet) with obligatory time controls at designated checkpoints.
+B-RACE is a single-stage non-stop self-supported cycling ultramarathon (or shorter: ultra race), which follows a fixed 1210 km asphalt route on roads not closed for traffic (which assumes following all road traffic rules and regulations, including the use of helmet) with obligatory time controls at designated checkpoints.
 The type of riding is basically individual time-trial (no drafting allowed, except in pairs category) and no 3rd-party outside assistance is permitted, other than that provided by the organiser and commercially available services.
 Deviation from the route is allowed for purposes of sightseeing, accommodation and similar but the ride needs to resume from the point where the rider had left the route.
 The time limit is 90 hours.

 B-TOUR is a special fully-supported ride package for individuals and small groups and is designed for road cycling enthusiasts who are not really into full-on ultracycling but still want to have an amazing cycling experience and explore our country.
 Riders of B-TOUR will ride about 640 kms of the route in 4 stages, being shuttled between certain checkpoints.
 It is not allowed to mix and draft with these riders.

 In order to complete the course successfully, both B-RACE and B-1200 riders have 90 hours at their disposal and are required to stop at all the designated checkpoints and have their card stamped and time of arrival entered.
-In case the checkpoint is closed or there’s some other obstacles that arises, a selfie photo made on the spot will suffice.
+In case the checkpoint is closed or there’s some other obstacles that arises, we’ll still have you electronically checked in via GPS tracking.

 The actual ride in all race and brevet categories is of unsupported type, which means you are not allowed to have 3rd party assistance, other than exclusively in the brevet category between the riders themselves (and obviously in the pairs category but only between the two riders).
 However, we will have a couple of B-TOUR support cars on the route, should there be an emergency help required.

-The route is 1210 km in length with 14000 meters of elevation gain, unless there happen to be some last moment changes.
-The roads are a mixture of main, regional and local roads, 99% surfaced with asphalt (of varying condition but just fine for 25+ mm tyres) and most are not too busy traffic-wise, except the urban Sarajevo bypass and the portion from Bjelašnica to Jajce (section of the route from CP9 to CP10 to CP11).
+The route is 1210 km in length with 14000 meters of elevation gain.
+The roads are a mixture of main, regional and local roads, 99% surfaced with asphalt (of varying condition but just fine for 25+ mm tyres) and most are not too busy traffic-wise, except the urban Sarajevo area and the portion from Bjelašnica to Jajce (section of the route from CP9 to CP10 to CP11).
 Also, the road from Trebinje to Tjentište (CP5 to CP6) is a bit narrow, so caution is required.

 Also, normally there’s a multitude of petrol stations and cafes along the route, but a 100 km portion of the route between CP4 and CP5, specifically between Čapljina and Trebinje, follows Ćiro Bike Trail – an old railway converted to a road and cycling route, with no restocking options and quite intimidating if riding alone at night, except there’s a very nice hotel/restaurant in Ravno, as an oasis at about a halfway point of the aforementioned section.
 This stretch of road is also quite curvy, narrow and bumpy.